662781/GiraffeAI/README.md

 - A camera capable of 60 Frames per second and a fielf of view of at least 100 degrees.
 - 4GB of free RAM
-- Nvidia gtx 1050m or higher
+- Nvidia GTX1050m or higher
 - [CUDA Toolkit 11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive)
 - [PyTorch for CUDA 11.7](https://pytorch.org/get-started/locally/)